foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <details><summary>What if I can't choose the VM.Standard.A1.Flex shape? ▼</summary>

-  First, try switching to another Availability Domain (checking to ensure it is tagged `always-free`) to see if there are A1 instances in other Availability Domains within your home region.
+  You may try switching to another Availability Domain (checking to ensure it is tagged `always-free`) to see if there are A1 instances in other Availability Domains within your home region.
 The number of Availability Domains differs in each reagion, with some regions only having 1.

-  The older `VM.Standard.E2.1.Micro` instances should still be available in all regions.
-That instance type is limited to 1 throttled OCPU, 1GB RAM, and 50mbps external network speeds.
-While lower in resources than the new A1 instances, it is still enough to meet the **minimum** requirements to host Foundry.

-  You can choose the `VM.Standard.E2.1.Micro` shape in step [C24](#C24) above, under the `Legacy and Specialty` section instead of the `VM.Standard.A1.Flex` shape mentioned in the step, and then continue the guide.
+ 	If no Availability Domains in your home region have A1 shapes available, you will have to check back periodically for new availability.
+This may happen at any time as others free up resources or Oracle adds more A1 resources to the region.
+It may take a few days, keep checking back regularly.

 </details>

 ![Select Shape](/images/oracle/ampere-shape.webp)